 TASIS Summer Program (TSP) • Ages 14-18

 Challenging.
 Inspiring.
 Engaging.
-TASIS Summer Program (TSP) courses offer you the opportunity to stretch your mind alongside new friends from around the world.
+TSP courses offer you the opportunity to stretch your mind alongside new friends from around the world.
 Each student selects one of the following courses and focuses on that subject for approximately four hours each weekday morning.

 TSP offers courses in International Baccalaureate (IB) prep and Academic Writing as well as language courses in English as an Additional Language (EAL), Intensive French, and Intensive Italian, all with special language-based activities built into the program.

 Our Visual Arts courses in Digital Photography, Architecture & Design, and Fashion & Textile Design, engage students in the classroom, on campus, and during off-campus excursions in which students pursue their subject firsthand.

 The Musical Theater course is run by a Dedicated Performing Arts Team (DPAT) and culminates with the performance of an original musical during the Summer Arts Festival at the end of the session.

 In 2016 we added a Culinary Arts course, La Cucina Italiana, that provides students an introduction to the delectable world of Italian cooking.
 2018 will bring the addition of a Lean Startup Masterclass in which aspiring entrepreneurs will learn the basic principles of the lean startup approach.

-Our travel program introduces students to some of the most beautiful and exciting destinations in Europe.
+Our travel program introduces students to some of the most beautiful and exciting destinations in Switzerland and Italy.
 Hike the Jungfrau.
 Sketch in Venice.
 Climb a glacier.
 Eat in Rome.
 Go canyoning, whitewater rafting, or kayaking.

 With a location in the heart of Europe, the TSP travel program introduces you to beautiful and exciting destinations—from the Italian lakes to the Swiss Alps to the Mediterranean coast.